 KOMPSat 3 [KARI]

-It will operate at an altitude of 685 km in a sun-synchronous orbit for 4 years and monitor the Korean peninsula using a payload capable of submeter class resolution.
+It will operate at an altitude of 535 km × 552 km, 97.6°, in a sun-synchronous orbit for 4 years and monitor the Korean peninsula using a payload capable of submeter class resolution.
 The mission objectives of the KOMPSAT-3 are to provide continuous satellite Earth observation after KOMPSat 1 and KOMPSat 2 and to meet the nation's needs for high-resolution EO (Electro-Optical) images required for GIS (Geographical Information Systems) and other environmental, agricultural and oceanographic monitoring applications.

-KOMPSat 3A with additional infra-red capability will be launched in 2015.
+The improved KOMPSat 3A with additional infra-red capability was be launched in 2015.

 |Type / Application:||Earth Observing|